-Conventional theory suggests that high risk-taking intermediaries' ex-post returns should be larger in good times, but that their losses should be larger in bad times (see Miranda-Agrippino and Rey (2020)).
-We now use the estimated risk-taking behavior in the previous section to predict stock returns during good and bad times in order to provide further evidence on the external validity of our estimates.
-Figure 6 highlights that the cross-sectional correlation between the lagged VaR parameter and bank performance (measured by stock returns or return on equity) fluctuates over time.
-The relationship between intermediary risk-taking and performance depends on the banking sector's aggregate performance.
+taking behavior in the previous section to predict stock returns during good and bad times in order to provide further evidence on the external validity of our estimates.

+Fig. 6 highlights that the cross-sectional correlation between the lagged VaR parameter and bank performance (measured by stock returns or return on equity) fluctuates over time.
+This is because the relationship between intermediary risk-taking and performance depends on the banking sector's aggregate performance.
 When the banking sector performs well, high risk-taking intermediaries earn more than others, thus profiting from their aggressive approach.
 The cross-sectional correlation between lagged VaR and returns is then positive.
 However, when returns are negative, they also make the largest losses, and the correlation turns negative.